jacylang/jacy/README.md

 Then compiler will check that all computations performed inside this function `'foo'` are CTE, if not, it gives an error.

+In other way the result of the function won't be inlined in usage places, but it is possible to use function that wasn't qualified as `const` in CTE context.
+More about that below.

 ##### `const` inference